What’s a “WP Hive Plugin Test”?

 Not really.
 This is an automated test and the test criteria are basic.
 There might be more bugs that WP Hive cannot find out.
 Also, all plugins are tested in the same environment (WordPress version + PHP version + server settings).

-If you use a different server, different PHP versions, and different server settings – you still might run into issues.
+If you use a different server, different PHP versions, and different configurations – you still might run into issues and the results might not be correct for you.
 WP Hive gives an overview of a plugin, not a final judgment.

 If a plugin doesn’t pass certain WP Hive criteria, does it mean the plugin is broken and unusable?